COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ### 1.4.
 Exploration

-My design invoked exporation through autonomy in the ways the player could overcome the obstacles presented, and in the optional section presented.
+My design invoked exploration through autonomy in the ways the player could overcome the obstacles presented, and in the optional section presented.
 I furthered this through the aesthetic shifts in each section, to add to moments within the game's dramatic arc, thereby creating distinct and memorable spaces, and to reward curiosity.

 I furthered the dramatic arc with different environments, moving through general cave structures, to open atmosphere areas, to crystal mines, to correlate with the rising tension and releases found within the game's difficulty curve.
 Through this variety in aesthetic environments, I encouraged curiosity in upcoming sections.